cs3216/cs3216.github.io/assignments/facebook.md

 Well, we would when we want to combine the advantages of both.

-Using the JavaScript SDK gives you the advantage of using any of Facebook’s social plugins, such as the Login button, easily.
+Using the JavaScript SDK gives you the advantage of using any of Facebook's social plugins, such as the Login button, easily.
 It also makes it easy for you to pop up [dialogs to the user](https://developers.facebook.com/docs/reference/dialogs/).
 On the other hand, the PHP SDK is nice because you can make API calls from the